Hot Coffee (minigame): Modifications and discovery

-Rockstar Games' decision to release San Andreas on the PlayStation 2 before Windows impacted the modding community, as console games were more difficult to hack into and alter than their PC counterparts.
+Rockstar Games's decision to release San Andreas on the PlayStation 2 before Windows impacted the modding community, as console games were more difficult to hack into and alter than their PC counterparts.
 Unable to enact any major edits to the console's source code, modders instead accessed the file formats, planning the mods they would create for the Windows version upon its release.
 In December 2004, a group of modders, including Patrick Wildenborg, uncovered several character animations with file names including "SEX", "KISSING", "SNM", and "BLOWJOBZ".
 One modder, operating under the screen name Barton Waterduck, was able to preview the animations using character model sheets, and these previews confirmed their sexual nature.
 To overrule the control toggles around this hidden code, however, Wildenborg, Waterduck, and others had to wait until the game's Windows release.

 Wildenborg was based in the Netherlands, where San Andreas would be released on Windows and the Xbox three days later than in North America, so he collaborated with a modder in the United States to gain early access to the game files.
 The American modder sent Wildenborg a copy of the game script, which Wildenborg altered with a hex editor to unlock the minigame and returned.
 At 11:37 p.m.
 (CEST) on 8 June 2005, Wildenborg received a video of the minigame that his modifications had unlocked.
 Wildenborg released the game patch on 9 June to GTAGarage.com, a Grand Theft Auto modding website.
 He named the patch "Hot Coffee" after the euphemism used in the game, and it was downloaded over 1 million times in a span of four weeks.

 On the day it was released, Houser discovered the "Hot Coffee" minigame by browsing Grand Theft Auto message boards where it was being discussed.
 On the same day, Doug Lowenstein, then the president of the Entertainment Software Association, discovered the minigame by viewing a viral video of its content.
-Over the next month, Rockstar Games' public relations team were instructed not to respond to any requests for comment on the controversy.
+Over the next month, Rockstar Games's public relations team were instructed not to respond to any requests for comment on the controversy.
 The only communication they offered was to Lowenstein and Patricia Vance, the president of the ESRB.
 Rockstar Games informed both parties that "Hot Coffee" was the result of a third-party modification and that they would comply with any forthcoming investigation.